 A landmark challenge by local graziers and conservation groups against a large coal mine in central Queensland showing the importance of public objection rights.

-A major court dispute in the Land Court of Queensland involving one of the world’s largest proposed coal mines.
+Major court disputes in the Land Court and Supreme Court of Queensland involving one of the world’s largest proposed coal mines.

 An application for leave to appeal to the Queensland Court of Appeal against a sentence imposed by the District Court of Queensland for illegal logging in the Wet Tropics World Heritage Area.